algorandfoundation/puya-ts/architecture-decisions/2024-06-05_string-alias-or-type.md

 ### Option 1 - Alias the bytes type

 Introduce an alias for the existing bytes type.
 The alias is nothing but an alternative name and the types of `str` and `bytes` are interchangeable.
+This is loosely the approach taken by TealScript currently.

 ```ts
 type str = bytes